 Special Needs Students

-Special Needs students registered with Student Development and Counselling will have their examination on the same date of the published examination scheduled.
+Special Needs students registered with Student Counselling and Support will have their examination on the same date of the published examination scheduled.
 A personalised timetable, including all your alternative assessment arrangements, will be sent to your Swinburne student email address.
 Please make sure you are familiar with this before the exam.

-For details, please refer to Student Business System - Exam Timetable Publication
+For details, please refer to Exam Timetable Publication

 Contacts and Appointments